ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperGuide.md

 ![Login](quickstart-images/IntelliJ-new-project-screen4.png)

-Select Finish.
+Finally select Finish.

-You will be prompted to Open Project, select New Window.
+You will be prompted as to how you wish to open the new project, we recommend selecting ```New Window```.
 ![Login](quickstart-images/IntelliJ-new-project-screen5.png)

 From here the Maven archetype will be created.